base/base/docs/specs/governance/alligator.md

 ## Backwards Compatibility

-The `Alligator` contract ensures backwards compatibility by allowing the migration of delegation state from the governance contract.
+The `Alligator` contract ensures backwards compatibility by allowing the migration of delegation state from the token contract.
 Fresh chains that already store delegation state in the `Alligator` contract do not require this feature.